Cavity-induced bifurcation in classical rate theory: State-dependent rate modification

-\textit{State dependent rate modification.} Consider $N$ systems with coordinates $q_i$, $i=1,\dots N$, coupled to an external collective mode.
-In what follows, we call those $N$ systems "molecules" and the collective mode is a "cavity", in analogy to the systems studied in polaritonic chemistry.
-However, the similar approach works also for example in the case of a large number of superconducting flux qubits coupled to a single microwave cavity, or bistable atoms in a cold-atom arrangement, coupled to a common cavity mode~\cite{supplement}.
+Consider $N$ systems with coordinates $q_j$ coupled to an external collective mode as in Fig.~\ref{fig:potential}.
+In what follows, we call those $N$ systems ``molecules'' and the collective mode is a ``cavity'', in analogy to the systems studied in polaritonic chemistry.
+However, this approach also works, for example, in the case of a large number of superconducting flux qubits coupled to a single microwave cavity, or bistable atoms in a cold-atom arrangement, coupled to a common cavity mode.
+These potential realizations are discussed in Appendix~\ref{sec:realizations}.

-We derive the state dependent transition rates from the detailed balance.
-That is, if the stationary state of the total system thermalizes in the presence of the cavity, the rates for a system $j$ obey
+We derive the state-dependent transition rates from the detailed balance.
+That is, if the stationary state of the total system thermalizes in the presence of the cavity, the rates for the molecule~$j$ obey

-when $V_\mathrm{tot}$ is the potential energy for a polaritonic state and the notation is understood so that all the other modes $q_k$, $k \neq j$, are fixed.
+when $V_\mathrm{tot}$ is the potential energy for a given state of the molecule-cavity system.
+The quantity in square brackets represents the energy cost of moving one molecule from right to left well.